Skip to main content

 There are two types of Euclidean geometry: plane geometry, which is two-dimensional Euclidean geometry, and solid geometry, which is three-dimensional Euclidean geometry.

 The most basic terms of geometry are a point, a line, and a plane.
-A point has no dimension (length or width), but it does have a location.
-A line is straight and extends infinitely in the opposite directions.
+A point has no dimension (length or width) but has a location.
+A line is straight and extends infinitely in opposite directions.
 A plane is a flat surface that extends indefinitely.

 Points